Handmade Recycled Sweater Mittens: make mittens from old sweaters, no knitting or pattern required, and the perfect gift.

 How To Make Sweater Mittens:

 I made a simple pattern by tracing generously around the hands of my husband and daughter.
-Then I adding a seam allowance of about a half inch.
+Then I adding a seam allowance of about a half inch around the outside of each one.

 If you wanted them to be a surprise, you could also use an old pair of mittens as a pattern -or your own hand for adult size.